sharesight/www.sharesight.com/BEHAVIOUR.md

 # Localization behaviour for the marketing site

-**:warning: This document is out of date and may not be maintained as this repo is no longer in development.**
+**:warning: This document may not be maintained as this repo is no longer being developed; it should move elsewhere in the future.**

 **Definitions:**
  - An _override cookie_ means `sharesight_country`, wherein a user would override their country to AU even if they are in NZ.